zalando-nakadi/fahrschein/README.md

  Library code itself will not throw `RuntimeException`s.
  - Exceptions in other client methods are not automatically retried

+## Backoff Strategies

+Fahrschein supports different exponential backoff strategies when streaming events.
+All backoff values are configurable when passing your own instance in `StreamBuilder#withBackoffStrategy(BackoffStrategy)`.

+* `ExponentialBackoffStrategy` - Base implementation for exponential backoff without jitter.
+Initial delay is 500ms, backoff factor 1.5, maximum delay 10min, with no limit on the maximum number of retries.
+* `EqualJitterBackoffStrategy` (default) - extends `ExponentialBackoffStrategy` with the same defaults.
+For each delay it takes half of the delay value and adds the other half multiplied by a random factor [0..1).
+* `FullJitterBackoffStrategy` - extends `ExponentialBackoffStrategy` with the same defaults and multiplies each delay by a random factor [0..1).

 ## Stopping and resuming streams

 The stream implementation gracefully handles thread interruption, so it is possible to stop a running thread and resume consuming events by re-submitting the `Runnable`: